My

-I work as an integrative therapist and draw on a range of humanistic psychotherapies in my practice, including: Person-Centered Therapy, Acceptance & Commitment Therapy, and Parts Work (IFS and Focusing Oriented Psychotherapy).
+I work as an integrative therapist and draw on a range of humanistic psychotherapies in my practice, including: Person-Centered Therapy, Acceptance & Commitment Therapy, and IFS (Internal Family Systems).
 I am informed by Attachment Theory, Polyvagal Theory and Psychodynamic principles.

 I’m interested in your subjective experience.
 I’m curious about your thoughts, feelings, emotions.
-I’ll be paying attention to patterns in communication, expression, body language and your current experience in there here-and-now of the therapy room.
+I’ll be paying attention to patterns in communication, emotional expression, body language and how you respond to our work in the therapy room.
 I often work somatically, meaning I may ask you to check in with your bodily felt sense.
-At times this may be challenging.
+We will check in with your nervous system, energy levels and capacity for various activities.
+I encourage feedback about how it’s feeling, anything that’s feeling challenging or frustrating.
+All feelings are welcome.

-I am trauma-informed so I’ll be working at a pace suited to you, and I’ll be adapting my approach to meet your individual needs and reach your therapy goals.
+I am trauma-informed so I’ll be working at a pace suited to you.
+I will be tracking your experience and nervous system for signs of dysregulation throughout the session.
+And I’ll be adapting my approach to meet your individual needs and reach your therapy goals.

 This is brave and courageous work.
 I honour and acknowledge this.
 I will meet you where you are at and look forward to working with you if you choose me to be your therapist.